Aliona83/project_j/TESTING.md

 Issue: The home page is not dynamically updating with new products or information.
 Resolution: Found the right way how to fix this in Stack Overflow.

-3.Bag Item Limit vs. Checkout Item Limit Discrepancy:
+3. Bag Item Limit vs. Checkout Item Limit Discrepancy

 Issue: Users can add more than two items in the checkout process, even though there is a limit of two items in the bag.
 Resolution: Fixed item limits throughout the shopping process.
 Had to make that input will be able to increase only until 2 quantity after 2 quantity button is disable.